 Solution: Keep touching and interacting with the customer.
 This is a challenge for sales and with the ongoing pressure to secure the next order, it is perhaps not a surprise it is often neglected.
 The most efficient method is to regularly deliver engaging and useful information (content).

 A robust customer feedback system that is designed to deliver a high response rate is key to identifying potential issues with existing customers and dealing with them before they become serious.

 New Customers Acquisition

 The old maxim that it costs 5x more to acquire a new customer than it does to retain an existing one tends to hold true.
 Manufacturing businesses tend to allocate a significant amount of effort to new customer acquisition.
 Unfortunately, much of that effort is often wasted by sales in unproductive meetings or chasing poor quality leads.

 Solution: A well thought out strategy and appropriate targeting is important.
 However, the main issue is prospects are much more likely to search for the information they need to make a buying decision (pull) than they ever were in the past.
 This has negated sales control of the process.
 It is important to identify decision makers, reach out to them with appropriate content or use content to draw them in.

 Ad Hoc Approach To Marketing

 Without a strategy and a clear understanding of the customer and how to reach them it is all too easy to jump from one marketing activity to the next.
 To make a success of marketing requires both time and a consistent approach.
-Falling for the hype about the latest and greatest and marketing technique generally leads to disappointment.
+Falling for the hype about the latest and greatest marketing technique generally leads to disappointment.

 Solution – It takes courage to see it through but what is needed is a marketing process built around the most appropriate marketing techniques.
-A process that can be measured and optimised to deliver the best approach.
+A process that can be measured and optimised to deliver the best results.